MariaDB/server/scripts/sys_schema/README.md

 ##### Description

-Returns whether an instrument is timed by default in this version of MySQL.
+Returns whether an instrument is timed by default in this version of MariaDB.

 ##### Parameters